filimonadrian/traffic-situations/README.md

   - if the pedestrians have red color(cars have green) and last printed message for cars was for `red light`, print `message for green light`
 - `finished` and `pass` varabiles from `Pedestrians.java` were not safe (becase they weere saved in cache)
   - I've completed with `volatile` atribute

+### Problems

+- tests which fails: **sometimes**, test 4 fails
+- on the first change of the semaphore color -- red color
+- just 9 cars print that the semaphore is red
+- this happens **JUST** on the second run

 ## Exercise 8: simple_maintenance